formula-usi/warmup-assignment/README.md

 2. Open the simulator
 3. Click `Log dir`
 4. Select the newly created folder
+5. Select the `Donkey Camera Resolution` to be `160x120` (@Andrea, unless there is a way to automate this step during testing)
-5. Select the scene `Sandbox Track`
+6. Select the scene `Sandbox Track`
-6. Select the button `Joystick/Keyboard w Rec`
+7. Select the button `Joystick/Keyboard w Rec`
-7. Drive manually trying to stay as much as possible at the center of track.
-For a decent model, 10 to 30 laps ~~may~~ should be sufficient.
+8. Drive manually trying to stay as much as possible at the center of track.
+For a decent model, 10 to 30 laps should be sufficient.

+#### Data Cleaning

+There is a handy tool provided by the donkeycar package that lets you clean the dataset collected in the previous step (for example, by removing the images of the track in which you did not drive very well :wink:).

+1. `conda activate donkey`
+2. `donkey --tubclean mycar`
+3. `click on the 'data' folder` (assuming the `Log Dir` selected above is `mycar/data`)

+The tool lets you handle the collected stream like a video file, such that you can delete the images you do not want to be in your dataset.

 ### Training

 Train a [default model](https://docs.donkeycar.com/parts/keras/) using the collected data.
 You can do it using the following command

 ```
-python train.py --model <modelname>.h5 --tub <data> --type <modeltype> --aug
+python train.py --model <modelname>.h5 --tub <data> --type linear --aug
 ```

 Eventually, you can modify the training hyperparameter in the `myconfig.py` file.

+#### Training on Google Colab

+If you do not have a GPU or you do not want to train the model on your local machine, we've set up a [notebook](https://colab.research.google.com/drive/1gy0jwinkd1t4jYhIRraphBgtwNLj7-2s?usp=sharing) where you can train the model on the cloud using the free resources Google provides.

+Once you open the notebook, you can sign in to your Google Account and copy the notebook on your Google Drive.
+After that, follow the instruction on the notebook to train the model on the cloud and download it once the training is done.

+If you choose to train the model on Google Colab you need to change the tensorflow version on your conda environment by:

+1. `conda activate donkey`
+2. `pip uninstall tensorflow`
+3. `pip install tensorflow==1.15`

 ### Testing